-All applicants are required to submit original/official verification of their academic credentials directly from the academic institution to the College.
+All applicants are required to have submitted on their behalf original/official verification of their academic credentials directly from the academic institution to the College.

 All applicants whose academic qualifications are in a language other than English or French are required to ensure these documents are translated into English or French.
 The College website provides a link to translation services.